ColtonKawamura/GranMA/README.md

 ## Examples

 Here are a few examples to get you started with GranMA.
-For more detailed information, please refer to [the documentation](http://docs.granma.org/stable/).

 ### Basic Simulation